 When Brody, Hooper and Quint encounter the shark for the first time, the direction which the shark approaches from is inaccurate.
 When Brody and Quint walk out on deck, they along with Hooper look towards the port side, like the shark is approaching from that direction.
 In the next shot from behind Brody and Quint, the shark is approaching from the starboard side, then the three men are all looking towards port side again, before the shark swims past the stern coming from starboard side again.

-When Brody asks the ferry driver to take him over to the kids out swimming, the word "Amity" appears in big dark letters on the front of the ferry above the water.
-When it gets to the other side, the ferry is facing the same way, but the word "Amity" no longer appears at the front.
-This must be a different ferry to the one seen originally.
+When Brody asks the ferry driver to take him over to the kids out swimming, there is a sign -"Amity" on the front of the ferry above the water.
+When it gets to the other side, the ferry is facing the same way, but the sign no longer appears at the front.

 When the shark first shows up on the boat we see Hooper and Brody go to the front of the boat and they are both wearing sneakers.
 But when we see Brody going out to the edge of the barrels he's wearing boots.